amoyyy/openblas-wrapper-v/README.md

 OpenBLAS Project: https://github.com/xianyi/OpenBLAS

-Compile Install OpenBLAS library in thirdparty directory the import openblas module in your Vlang project.
+Dynamic OpenBLAS library .so file is provided by default.

-Dynamic library is provided by default, modify the link flag as you like.
+Compile and install OpenBLAS library in thirdparty directory by yourself if needed.

 Install:

     v install amoyyy.openblas

 Usage: